Kolla0203/meditrainai/README.md

 Contributions are welcome!
 Please submit a pull request with your changes.

 Acknowledgments
+- gpt 2 model is used
-- TextBlob and spacy are used for sentence formation Future Enhancements
+Future Enhancements
 - Add support for multilingual queries
 - Enhance conversation memory to retain context over extended sessions